evildmp/BrachioGraph/docs/get-started/install.rst

 See also :ref:`prepare-pi`, which gives step-by-step directions specifically for using a Pi Zero as the plotter engine.

-``brachiograph.py`` requires a few additional components, and needs to be run in a Python 3 environment,
+``brachiograph.py`` requires a few additional components, and needs to be run in a Python 3 environment, using Python 3.6 or later.

 Install system packages